 The 2 Basic Types of Bail

-- Post Arrest Bail; This is a bail application that is made once the accused is under the custody of the Federal Law Enforcement Agencies during their investigations.
+- Post-Arrest Bail; This is a bail application that is made once the accused is under the custody of Federal Law Enforcement Agencies during their investigations.

 Pre-arrest bail in Pakistan (known as Uburi Zamanat and kablas giriftari) is a procedure when a nominated, mentioned, accomplice, or accused party requests the court to allow them not to be physically remanded (Judicial Remand) during the investigation process.

 This is covered by the Criminal Procedure Code under section 498 (Referred to in short as CrPC 498) and would bind the party seeking relief to ensure they attend all hearings and trials by the court and Investigating Agencies concerned until the investigation is concluded.

 The Police, and other Law Enforcement Agencies, usually have a 24-hour period to present the detained to the court of jurisdiction, In Post-arrest bail in Pakistan, the procedure is when a nominated, mentioned, accomplice or accused party has already been arrested and detained by Federal Law Enforcement Agencies.
 Here, legal counsel would request the court to allow them to be released back to society during the investigation process until the conclusion of the trial.